 Reportable Wildlife Disease

-Explanation of proposed regulation: KRS 150.015 charges the Kentucky Department of Fish and Wildlife Resources with the duty to protect, preserve and conserve the fish and wildlife resources of the Commonwealth.
+Explanation of regulation: KRS 150.015 charges the Kentucky Department of Fish and Wildlife Resources with the duty to protect, preserve and conserve the fish and wildlife resources of the Commonwealth.
 KRS 150.025 (1)(h) allows the Department to promulgate administrative regulations necessary to carry out the purposes of KRS Chapter 150.
 Because of the impact of certain diseases found in livestock and poultry to the native fish and wildlife populations, the Department believes it is necessary to establish a listing of all reportable diseases which can be transmitted to fish and wildlife and set out the conditions under which the diseases shall be reported.
 This administrative regulation establishes a comprehensive list of reportable diseases and the conditions under which the diseases shall be reported.

 Diseases to be reported.